inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 6. If there are two or more scores in a 1-hour epoch then take the most recent score.

-## Secondary Label Assessment of Motor Block/Bromage Score label-
+## Secondary Label Assessment of Motor Block
-*In addition to the last documented Motor Block Assessment, we need to display whether a motor block assessment is overdue*
+*In addition to the last documented Motor Block Assessment, we need to display whether a motor block assessment is overdue (missingness).
+If a Motor Block Assessment is overdue, we need know what the last reading was as well.

 1. If there has never been an 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' since the patients has been classified as 'on epidural', then label patient as 'missing assessment'.
 Red Hashed and no fill bed.
-2. If the current time is 08:00-19:59, if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last two hours, then label patient as 'missing' and forward fill the latest motor block asessmeent reading.
+2. If the current time is 08:00-19:59, if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last two hours, then label patient as 'missing' and forward fill the latest motor block assessment reading (red amber green).
 Bed to be red hashed outline (with fill of colour from forward filled entry).
-3. If the current time is 20:00-07:59, if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last four hours, then label patient as 'missing' and forward fill the latest motor block asessmeent reading.
+3. If the current time is 20:00-07:59, if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last four hours, then label patient as 'missing' and forward fill the latest motor block assessment reading (red amber green).
 Bed to be red hashed outline  (with fill of colour from forward filled entry).
 _______________________________________________